 Different swim strokes can work various parts of your body.
-The backstroke can be more comfortable for those who have a back injury because it allows you to float on your back without stressing it.
+For example, the backstroke can be more comfortable for those who have a back injury because it allows you to float on your back without stressing it.

-Working out in water provides you with good exercise and helps maintain cardiovascular fitness at a time when injuries might otherwise keep you on the sidelines.
+Working out in water provides you with good exercise.
+It helps maintain cardiovascular fitness at a time when injuries might otherwise keep you on the sidelines.

 Accessible to many

-Pool workouts offer a wide variety of options that your physical therapist will choose for you depending on your level of fitness and current state of health.
-Activities range from simple floating and walking in water, to more strenuous exercises such as water “jogging” and, of course, swimming.
+Your physical therapist can recommend which aquatic therapy exercises are best for you depending on your level of fitness and current state of health.
+Activities may range from simple floating and walking in water, to more strenuous exercises such as water “jogging” and, of course, swimming.

 Editor's Note: This article was originally published on , and was last reviewed on .